Want Crispy, Tangy Dill Pickles? This Garden-to-Jar Recipe Works Every Time

-We’ve got a fantastic base recipe for canning your dill pickles, please feel free to be creative and make it your own.
+We’ve got a fantastic traditional recipe for canning your dill pickles.
+Feel free to start with this basic recipe and be creative to make it your own.
 If you love garlic, add more!
-Make them as spicy or mild as you like, and take notes so that next year, you can build on your successes.
+Make your dill pickles as spicy or mild as you like, and take notes so that next year, you can build on your successes.

 This recipe makes a lot of pickles, so you also may need to share with friends and family if you’re making quick pickles!